English New Zealanders: Early settlement

 A 19th-century English company the "New Zealand Company" played a key role in colonising New Zealand.
 The company was formed to carry out the principles of systematic colonisation devised by Edward Gibbon Wakefield, who envisaged the creation of a new-model English society in the Southern Hemisphere.

 Of New Zealand's English immigrants, most of them predominately originated from the south-west counties of Cornwall and Devon, with significant numbers also coming from England's southeast of London and Kent.

 Due to British colonisation, and the large numbers of English immigrants from the 19th century, English culture and language profoundly impacted New Zealand society.
 For instance, English is the predominant and most widely spoken language, with approximately 4.4 million speakers (c.
 95% of the population) as of the 2018 census.
 Also, based on the same census, England has remained the most common place from which immigrants to New Zealand come.

+In 1840, Britain officially annexed the islands of New Zealand and founded the first permanent English settlement in Wellington.
+That same year, the Māori people signed the Treaty of Waitangi, which acknowledged British sovereignty in return for assurances regarding their land ownership.
+Nevertheless, armed conflicts over territory between the Maori and European settlers persisted until 1870, by which time there were very few Maori remaining to oppose the European expansion.
+English colonists fought the Maori during the New Zealand Wars.